 Mercury is toxic and must not be thrown out in the trash.
-In Massachusetts, as of May 1, 2008, mercury-added products cannot be disposed of in the trash when they reach the end of their useful life.
+In Massachusetts,it is illegal to dispose of mercury-added productsin the trash.
 The Massachusetts Department of Environmental Protection created a fact sheet with details about this law, including information about what is considered a "mercury-added product."

 The most common household items that may contain mercury are:

 Mercury is a silvery metal liquid that is commonly used in thermometers and thermostats.
 It is not hazardous to humans when it is in a sealed device.
 The danger to health and the environment arises when mercury-containing articles are broken and discarded in the trash.
 (Or broken after being discarded in the trash.)
 Mercury produces an odorless gas when exposed to the air.
 Breathing that gas may be harmful.
 Mercury can cause neurological damage and is harmful to the kidneys and liver.
 The airborne mercury is deposited on lakes and streams with rain and snow.
 Fish eat smaller organisms that eat the mercury and it ultimately builds up in the fish.
 The mercury is then transferred to humans that eat the contaminated fish.
 The Commonwealth of Massachusetts Department of Public Health has issued a fish consumption advisory for many rivers and lakes throughout the state.
 For more on fish advisories for this region of the state,visit https://eohhs.ehs.state.ma.us/dph_fishadvisory/default.aspx.